 Pet Relief Area

 - SJC has animal relief areas located outside north of ticketing area of both Terminal A and Terminal B and post-security in the passenger walkway between Gates 16 & 17.
-[MAP]
+[Map of Pet Relief Areas]

 - All airport restrooms are equipped with stalls for persons with disabilities and infant diaper changing stations as well.